 (bool) Session scripting mode; abbreviated sc; default is off.
-When script is true, tip will record everything transmitted by the remote machine in the script record file specified in record.
-If the beautify switch is on, only printable ASCII characters will be included in the script file (those characters betwee 040 and 0177).
+When script is true, tip records everything transmitted by the remote machine in the script record file specified in record.
+If the beautify switch is on, tip includes only printable ASCII characters (those characters betwee 040 and 0177) in the script file.
 The variable exceptions is used to indicate characters which are an exception to the normal beautification rules.